plone/documentation/docs/deployment/caching/profiles.md

 Default options for the various standard operations are found in the `registry.xml` file that is part of the standard installation profile for this product, in the directory `profiles/default`.

-The custom profile overrides a number of operation settings for specific rulesets (see below).
+The custom profile overrides a number of operation settings for specific {doc}`rulesets <rulesets-and-caching-operations>`, as shown below.

-For example:

 ```xml
     <record name="plone.app.caching.weakCaching.plone.content.itemView.ramCache">